timothynegron/what-i-learned-in-week-3/README.md

 On a terminal:

 1. Go to a directory you want to work from.
-2. Enter the git init command.
+2. Enter the `git init command`.
-3. Create any files you want. *Good time to create a README.md*
+3. Create any files you want. *Good time to create a `README.md`*
-4. Enter the git add command and add the files.
+4. Enter the `git add command` and add the files.
-5. Enter the git commit -m command and enter a good message.
+5. Enter the `git commit -m "a message"` command and enter a good message.

 Next, on a web browser: